aruvham/javascript-arkanoid/README.md

 ------

 * sprites and sound effects from the original game
-* 10 different levels to chose from
+* 10 different levels to choose from

 * 6 power-ups to enhance gameplay:
   * **Extra Life:** Increase your life count by one